 To capture a snapshot of your current inventory valuation, you can use the Inventory Valuation Detail Report.

-Step 1: Navigate to the Inventory Valuation Detail Report
+Step 1: Click on "Reports" on the top navbar, and navigate to the Inventory Valuation Detail Report

 Step 2: Clear the Date by clicking the small "x" button